manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 stored_only_fields = title,content
 ```

-List of fields that will be stored in the index, but will not be indexed.
+List of fields that will be stored in the table, but will not be indexed.
 Similar to [stored_fields](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#stored_fields) except when a field is specified in `stored_only_fields` it is only stored, not indexed and can't be searched with full-text queries.
 It can only be returned with search results.

 Value: comma separated list of fields that should be stored only, not indexed.
 Default is empty.
-Note, in case of a real-time index the fields listed in `stored_only_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).
+Note, in case of a real-time table the fields listed in `stored_only_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).

 Note also, that you don't need to list attributes in `stored_only_fields`, since their original values are stored anyway.
 If to compare `stored_only_fields` to string attributes the former (stored field):
 * is stored on disk and doesn't require memory